CodeYourFuture/Full-Stack-Project-Assessment/README.md

 ## Challenge

-In this project, you will be building up a small project that allows you to share your favourite Youtube videos with the world.
-We will be starting up with a very small MVP (Minimal Viable Product), and built on top of it to make it nicer and more useful.
+In this project, you will be building up a small project that allows you to share your favourite YouTube videos with the world.
+We will be starting up with a very small MVP (Minimal Viable Product), and build on top of it to make it nicer and more useful.

 ## User stories 👩🏽‍💻